 Until recently, laser treatment was used primarily to treat spider veins on the face.
 However, newer laser technology can now also effectively treat varicose veins.

-It may not be as effective as other techniques for larger varicose veins.
+It may not be as effective as other techniques for more prominent varicose veins.

-This procedure involves a saline or chemical solution that is injected into the veins and causes them to harden so that they do not fill with blood.
+This procedure involves a saline or chemical solution injected into the veins and causes them to harden so that they do not fill with blood.

 This may be all that is needed if pain and swelling are the main problems.

-It is essential that the correct degree of storage is used after proper adjustment.
+The correct degree of storage must be used after proper adjustment.

-Many patients find it very effective for symptoms, although they can be inconvenient, especially in hot weather.
+Many patients find it very effective for symptoms, although it can be inconvenient, especially in hot weather.